ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 4. Click Submit button

 **Expected Result:**
-- System should only allow user to highligh one gender of the gender list
+- System should only allow user to highlight one gender of the gender list
-- Form should not be submited
+- Form should be submitted

+**Actual Result:**
-**Actual Result:** System only highlights the last gender that the user clicked
+- System only highlights the last gender that the user clicked
+- Form submitted successfully

 **Status:** PASS | **Priority:** HIGH

 ---

-### TC-20: Mobile - Lenght (More than 10 digits)
+### TC-20: Mobile - Length (More than 10 digits)

 **Description:**  Verify Mobile field only accepts exactly 10 digits and ignores extra digits